ArweaveAlex/arc-pools/README.md

 __Modify the pools.json file to generate your pool.__ Modify the following configs -
 1. `state.title` is the title of your pool.
 2. `state.description` is a long description of your pool.
 It can contain Text and/or HTML.
+3. `state.briefDescription` is a brief description of your pool.
+It can contain Text.
-3. `twitter.userIds` is a list of twitter uid's to track in Twitter mining.
+4. `twitter.userIds` is a list of twitter uid's to track in Twitter mining.
 This can be left empty or contain multiple uids.
-4. `keywords` is a list of the main keywords to track in the mining process.
+5. `keywords` is a list of the main keywords to track in the mining process.
 This is the core driving data that instructs the mining programs of what to pull from Twitter and Wikipedia.

 __Lastly run the client from within the directory containing pools.json.__